Microquake-ai/RFC-micro-seismic-data-exchange-format/rfc_data_content.md

 The waveform data represents the raw vibrations recorded directly by the sensors.
 For convenience, waveform data can be provided in physical units native to the instrument recording the data of $m$, $m/s$​, or $m/s^2$ for displacement, velocity, and acceleration, respectively.
 However, if size is a concern, storing the ADC counts as integers is more suitable.
 Storing the ADC count as integers allows for the more efficient use of compression algorithm and will allow the data to be more compact.

 Alongside the amplitude values, additional metadata describing the instrument recording the data and time series parameters should be provided for each trace.
-Each trace should be stored with its own metadata information.
+Each trace should be stored with its own metadata information adopting the convention described in p

 ### Catalog